jthoma/aws-serverless-session-manager-nodejs/README.md

 # aws-serverless-session-manager-nodejs
-Session Manager similar to php sessions for AWS Serverless application in NodeJS
+Session Manager for AWS Serverless application in NodeJS with no framework dependency

 # Just started and is a WIP